FarronF/limerick-council-meetings/meetings/2022/01/17-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th December 2021.md

 In proposing the motion, Councillor Slattery stated that many elderly people were living in the area

-and additional lighting was urgently required.---
+and additional lighting was urgently required.
+---
 9

 Members supported the motion and referred to the ongoing issue of providing additional lighting